Karyn Kusama: Early life and education

 Kusama was born in St. Louis, Missouri, the daughter of Haruo Kusama, a Japanese American child psychiatrist who immigrated from Japan and attended the medical school of Washington University.
 Kusama's mother, Susan McGuire, was an occupational therapist of Scots-Irish descent.
+She has a sister named Kristen and brother named Kevin, who passed from an heroin overdose.
 Karyn grew up highly invested in the film industry and watching movies, and used it as an outlet to help her feel seen.
 Her love for filmmaking grew from the female directors Martha Coolidge and Amy Heckerling, directors of Valley Girl and Fast Times at Ridgemont High.
-She graduated from Ladue Horton Watkins High School in St. Louis.
+She graduated from Ladue Horton Watkins High School in the St. Louis suburb of Ladue.
 In 1990, she earned a Bachelor of Fine Arts in Film & Television from New York University's Tisch School of the Arts.
 One of her professors at NYU, Carol Dysinger, admired her work and loved the way she told her story through filmmaking.
 Her jobs before making it big in the film industry varied from nannying, house painting, editing, and working with the production of independent films/ music videos.
 In 1992, after partnering with John Sayles as an assistant, she joined Gleason's Gym in Dumbo, Brooklyn where she started boxing, from which she drew inspiration for her debut film Girlfight.